Our surgeons use advanced endoscopic technology to perform an ever-growing number of heart surgeries with minimally invasive techniques.

 2. Who is a candidate for minimally invasive heart surgery?

 Your cardiothoracic surgeon will review the results of your diagnostic tests to determine whether you are a candidate for the minimally invasive approach.
 Conditions that may exclude a patient from minimally invasive heart surgery include:

 - Clogged arteries (atherosclerosis or hardening of the arteries)

-3. What are the risks associated with less invasive surgeries?4.
-Why choose Boulder Community Hospital?
+3. What are the risks associated with less invasive surgeries?

 All major surgeries have the potential for complications.
 Only your doctor can determine your risk factors and help you weigh the risks and benefits of a given procedure.

-BCH is the only hospital in Boulder County that offers open heart surgery.
+Foothills Hospital is the only hospital in Boulder County that offers open heart surgery.
 Our experienced open heart team includes highly trained nurses and technicians.
-Our specially trained surgeons are associated with Colorado Cardiovascular Surgical Associates:

 Return to Top